 The rate of the SC was raised to 20% with effect from 1st January, 2006 (HMRC, 2010b).
-This increase in the SC rate increased the ATR for the two categories of fields in the UKCS to 75% for any field developed pre March 1993, and to 50% for fields developed post March 1993.
+This increase in the SC rate increased the marginal tax rate for the two categories of fields in the UKCS to 75% for any field developed pre March 1993, and to 50% for fields developed post March 1993.
 A further increase in the rate of the SC - to 32% - came in the Finance Bill of 2011, taking effect from 24th March, 2011 (DECC, 2011).
-This increase in the SC rate increased the ATR to 81% for fields developed pre March 1993, and to 62% for posts March 1993 fields.
+This increase in the SC rate increased the marginal tax rates to 81% for fields developed pre March 1993, and to 62% for posts March 1993 fields.

 These changes have made the UK petroleum fiscal regime tougher, and the debate about whether they have de-incentivised investment in the UKCS has already started; see, for example, Muslumov (2011) and Pfeifer et al. (2011).
+Since January 2003 the UK's oil and gas resources have been extracted under a concession system.
+As the royalty charge no longer exists, however, the UK cannot be described as a royalty/tax country, even though it uses the concession type of oil and gas agreements.
 In 2009, the Government introduced a Field Allowance to encourage investment in small or technically challenging fields.
 This allowance was set at £75 million for small fields and £800 million for ultra-heavy oil fields and ultra-high pressure/high temperature fields.
 The Government believes that the introduction of this allowance will help unlock two billion barrels of the UK's remaining oil and gas reserves, making a significant contribution to the supply side of UK energy security (HMRC, 2009).